 - Making API calls to agents from inside your source code

 - Packaging XML-based custom instrumentation modules with deployed applications

 - Adding UI-based instrumentation without a code deploy

 In addition, you can add custom attributes to each transaction event that match application performance factors to critical business information.
 Then you can track those attributes in Insights dashboards.
 For more information, see the custom instrumentation documentation for your application:

-Once you implement the appropriate instrumentation, it is easy to visualize your service level indicators with New Relic Insights dashboards.
-Insights provides a single location to query and view all the data that New Relic products gather.
-For example, Insights helps visualize the following data gathered from New Relic products:
+Once you implement the appropriate instrumentation, it's easy to visualize your service level indicators with New Relic dashboards, which provide a single location to query and view all the data that New Relic tools gather.

 The metrics you capture will become your application's baseline.
-Share your Insights dashboard with your application team and stakeholders to provide visibility into what is happening with your application and to monitor future performance.
+Share dashboards with your application team and stakeholders to provide visibility into what is happening with your application and to monitor future performance.